theshoeshiner/JStruct/README.md

 ``7fff80007fffffff800000007fffffffffffffff80000000000000007fefffffffffffff00000000000000010406020c4142434445``

-This library makes all attempts to correctly type the output Tokens, but some tokens must be up-cast to allow them to correctly represent unsigned decimal values.
+This library makes all attempts to correctly type the output tokens, but some tokens must be up-cast to allow them to correctly represent unsigned decimal values.
 You must use the types specified below when passing in tokens to be packed.

 See the StructTest.java file for more examples.